JustAGhosT/twinesandstraps/docs/DEPLOYMENT_PIPELINE.md

    }
    ```

-4. **Configure environment variable in Netlify:**
+4. **Configure environment variable in Azure:**
-   - Go to Netlify dashboard → Site Settings → Environment variables
+   - Go to Azure Portal → App Service → Configuration → Application settings
    - Add `DATABASE_URL` with your cloud database connection string
    - Redeploy the application

 5. **Run migrations** on your production database:
-   > **Note:** With the latest pipeline configuration, migrations are automatically applied during Netlify builds via `prisma migrate deploy`.
-However, you can also run them manually if needed:
+   > **Note:** With the latest pipeline configuration, migrations are automatically applied during Azure deployments.
+However, you can also run them manually using `.\infra\scripts\migrate-db.ps1 dev`:
    ```bash
    # For production deployments (applies migration files)
    DATABASE_URL="your-prod-url" npx prisma migrate deploy